 Alyssa Zhu – Design Assistant

-Alyssa is a sophomore at UCLA studying design media arts.
+Alyssa is a junior at UCLA studying design media arts.

 Angela Wu – Web Assistant

-Angela is a junior at UCLA studying computer science.
+Angela is a recent graduate of UCLA, where she studied computer science.
 She works as a web assistant for UCLA ITS.

 Professor, UC Davis Department of Environmental Science and Policy